04795t/DS706_DE_WK2_WK3/README.md

 * **Strongest Predictors of Happiness**: GDP per capita, Family, Health
 * **Model Performance**: Linear Regression R² ≈ 0.836

+These results challenged my initial assumptions about what would drive national happiness.
+I did expect economic factors to dominate. with R² ≈ 0.836, it was surprising how happiness appears to be predictable from simply four major factors, which was GDP, social support, health and freedom.
+Nordic countries are constanly at the top when ranking, and it was obvious that happiness was more than being economically wealthy.
+Strong social safety nets and personal autonomy is also important, which can be considered as nations make further decisions on what to develop.
+National policy decisions do matter, and we can see that through the fluctuation in happiness level rankings, with Finland becoming the happiest in 2018 and 2019.

+There still needs to be more analysis on how and why these factors impact national happiness, but this is a starting point to uncover happiness, and to possibly improve.
 ---
 ## Testing